BenGWeeks/Zapp.ie/tabs/README.md

 npm start
 ```

-This runs the app in the development mode.
+This runs the app in the development mode and will create necessary symbolic links (to lnbitsService.ts)

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.